LDavidRV/CodeChallenge/README.md

 ***Example***
 ```
-numbers = [1, 9, 5, 0, 20, -4, 12, 16, 7]
+numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9]
-target_sum = 12
+target_sum = 10
-find_pairs_with_sum(numbers, target_sum)
+pairs = find_pairs_with_sum(numbers, target_sum)
-[[12, 0], [5, 7], [16, -4]]
+puts pairs # [[1, 9], [2, 8], [3, 7], [4, 6]]
 ```

-**Algorithm**

-The algorithm uses a hashmap to store each number in the list and its complement.
-The complement is calculated as the target sum minus the current number.
-If the complement exists in the hashmap, it means that a pair has been found and it is added to the result list.
-The algorithm runs in O(n) time complexity, which is faster than O(n^2).
+**Description**

+The function find_pairs_with_sum takes two arguments: an array of numbers numbers and an integer target_sum.
+It returns an array of arrays, where each subarray is a pair of numbers from the input array that add up to the target sum.

+The implementation uses a hash table to store the numbers and their indices.
+This allows for efficient constant-time lookups, avoiding duplicates and improving performance.
+The time complexity of the function is O(n), where n is the number of elements in the input array.